CPSIA and ASTM F963-23 Product Lab Testing: A Complete Guide

 Overview Cost (USD)

-Once the test is done, which normally takes around a week, you’ll receive a test report.
+Once the test is done, which normally takes around a week, you will receive a test report.
 This document is then used as an attachment to your Children’s Product Certificate (CPC).

 CPSIA lab testing costs